What to do in Barcelona in September 2026?

 Throughout the year:

-- Open Day / Open-house days, such as those at the Mies van der Rohe Pavilion (Pavilion Day): every first Sunday of the month, special openings of iconic buildings or heritage structures, allowing the public to visit and understand their design and role in the urban space.
+- Open Day / Open house days such as those at the Mies van der Rohe Pavilion (Pavilion Day): every first Sunday of the month, special openings of iconic buildings or heritage structures, allowing the public to visit them and understand their design and role in the urban space.

-- Workshops, conferences, and debates around the capital’s major themes—sustainability, housing, public space, etc.—aimed at both the general public and professionals.
+- Workshops, conferences, and debates around the major themes of the Capital - sustainability, housing, public space, etc. - aimed at both the general public and professionals.

-- Specialized thematic tours (for example on timber architecture, rehabilitation, or urban design) scheduled throughout the month and open to all ages.
+- Specialized themed tours (for example on timber architecture, rehabilitation, urban design) scheduled throughout the month and open to all ages.

 >> Barcelona Capital Mundial de l’Arquitectura 2026

 Los Tarantos, Barcelona’s oldest flamenco tablao located on Plaça Reial, offers a varied program with daily shows highlighting different facets of flamenco.
-Choose between the show only or show + tapas.
+Choose between the show only or the show with tapas.

 >>> Los Tarantos